-Mental health is one of the least talked about and most neglected areas of health.
+Mental health is one of the least talked about and most neglected areas of health, particularly among the male population.
 And yet, most people will suffer with at least one mental health problem throughout their lives.
-The UK’s National Health Service (NHS) recently promised to transform mental health services by 2020.
-How will they do this?
-By offering extensive supportive services that are easily accessible?
-Or will doctors get further free reign to prescribe dangerous and ineffective antidepressant drugs to patients who may not need them?

 Mental health problems can range from the normal everyday worries that we all experience from time-to-time, to more serious long-term conditions.
 If the condition progresses into something more persistent that would require a form of therapy such as counselling or cognitive behavioural therapy, it can be subdivided into one of two categories: neurotic or psychotic.

 Neurotic problems are those classified as severe forms of ‘normal’ emotional experiences such as anxiety, depression or panic.
 These are referred to as common mental health conditions.
 More serious and less common are psychotic symptoms which can interfere with your perception of real-life, for example by suffering hallucinations.
 Mental health problems such as these are NOT personal weaknesses, but something which can be diagnosed by a doctor and helped with treatment.